-As you might know, I diversified my Peer-to-Peer lending investments over several platforms, mainly across Europe at the moment.
-Between all those platforms, the first one I ever invested on is the Bondora platform, which is still the biggest position in my P2P lending portfolio.
+As you might know, I like to diversify my Peer-to-Peer lending investments over several platforms, mainly in Europe.
+Between all those platforms, the first one I ever invested on was Bondora.

-In this article, I will review the Bondora platform, on which I invested about one year ago.
-I will tell you more about the platform, what is the current state of the available loans there, and finally, I will tell you about my portfolio on this platform & how it is performing after one year of investing.
+In this article, I will review the Bondora platform, on which I invested over 4 years ago.
+I will tell you more about the platform, what is the current state of the available loans there, and finally, I will tell you about my portfolio on this platform & how it is performing after all those years of investing.

-Bondora is a P2P lending platform based in Estonia, and the biggest in the world using the Euro as the main currency.
-According to their website, they processed more than 1 billion Euros of loans since they opened in 2009.
+Bondora is a Peer-to-Peer lending platform based in Estonia, and one of the largest platform in Europe.
+According to their website, they processed more than 250 million worth of loans since they opened in 2009.
+That's an impressive track record for a Peer-to-Peer lending company with more than 11 years of successful operation.
 The platform is accessible to most investors based in Europe, and they are currently serving loans in Estonia, Finland and Spain.

 Like many other platforms in Europe, they have no fees for investors on the primary market.
 The only fees you would have to pay is when you invest in the secondary market (buying shares in loans other people already invested in), but that’s not something I did at the moment.

-To sum up, I would say I am really pleased by the Bondora platform.
-They have a huge amount of loans available, which is great if you want to invest significant amounts of money on the platform.
+Overall, I am still really satisfied with Bondora.
+They have a great number of loans available, which is great if you want to invest significant amounts of money on the platform.
 They also have a nice & clean interface compared to other platforms.
-When I first wrote this review, I said I wanted to see a more customizable portfolio manager, which is exactly what they did with portfolio pro.
-It proves they definitely constantly improve and listen to their users, which is a very good sign and I will definitely invest more on Bondora in the future.
+They also have different options for different types of investors, from the really easy to use Go & Grow plan to Portfolio Pro for the most advanced users.
+They are also definitely constantly improving and listening to their users, which is a very good sign and I will definitely invest more in Bondora in the future.